Quantumminded/front-end/README.md

 ## Description

-***dataBASE*** is the resource for all BASE jumpers around the world to check the weather conditions of different jumps and cross referencing latitude and longitude of exit points with Windy API and map box topographyc features.
+***GlobalSpeak*** is the resource for all BASE jumpers around the world to check the weather conditions of different jumps and cross referencing latitude and longitude of exit points with Windy API and map box topographyc features.

 ## User Stories